-No adult visitors will be allowed in the Women's Care Clinic in pavilion C on Denver Health's main campus.
-Up to two (2) children may be allowed to enter with a single parent.
+One adult visitor will be allowed or up to two (2) children may be allowed to enter with a single parent.

 Family Health Centers, School-based Health Centers and Urgent Care

-Denver Health's 10 community health centers, School-based Health Centers that are open to patients and five urgent care locations may allow one (1) adult visitor with a patient or up to two (2) children may be allowed to enter with a single parent.
-The Adult Urgent Care Center on Denver Health's main campus will not allow any visitors.
+Denver Health's 10 community health centers, School-based Health Centers and five urgent care locations may allow one (1) adult visitor with a patient or up to two (2) children with a single parent.

 Visitor Guidelines for Minor Patients (patients under the age of 18)